diegodaem/HSR-Index/data_requirements.md

 ### 3. 🗺️ Biogeographic Provinces
 **Directory**: `Neotropic/` (or custom name)
-**Description**: Biogeographic province boundaries as vector polygons
+**Description**: Biogeographic boundaries as vector polygons; any regionalization can be used as needed.
 **Format**: Shapefile (.shp) or GeoPackage (.gpkg)

 **Required attributes**: